Debottam Bhattacharjee

 Ph.D.
 I Biological Sciences

-My doctoral research focused on the behavioural adaptations of Indian free-ranging dogs (Canis lupus familiaris) in urban environments.
-I was interested in understanding the evolution of dog-human relationship by exploring various factors such as interspecific non-verbal communication, interactions, and perceptions, etc.
+I completed my PhD (2014-2020) in Biological Sciences from the Department of Biological Sciences , Indian Institute of Science Education and Research Kolkata (IISER-K).
+I worked under the supervision of Dr Anindita Bhadra.
+My doctoral research focused on the behavioural adaptations of Indian free-ranging dogs (Canis familiaris) in urban environments.
+I was interested in understanding the evolution of dog-human relationship by exploring various factors such as interspecific (non-verbal) communication, interactions, and perceptions, etc. Please visit Area of Research and Publications for details.

-My research questions were broad, and I used an integrative approach of cognition and behaviour while addressing them.
-Please visit the research themes and publication pages for more details.
+Please visit the research themes and publication pages for details.